-In order to meet this requirement we define another extension, ProxyInfo, similar to the targeting extension.
+In order to meet this requirement, we define another extension, ProxyInfo, similar to the targeting extension.

-When this extension is present, the AC verifier must check that the entity from which the AC was received was allowed to send it and that the AC is allowed to be used by this verifier.
+When this extension is present, the AC verifier MUST check that the entity from which the AC was received was allowed to send it and that the AC is allowed to be used by this verifier.

-The proxying information consists of a set of proxy information, each of which is a set of targeting information.
-If the verifier and the sender of the AC are both named in the same proxy set, the AC can then be accepted (the exact rule is given below).
+The proxying information is a list in which each item is a list of targeting information.
+If the verifier and the sender of the AC are both named in the same proxy list, the AC can then be accepted (the exact rule is given below).

-The effect is that the AC holder can send the AC to any valid target which can then only proxy to targets which are in one of the same proxy sets as itself.
+The effect is that the AC holder can send the AC to any valid target, which can then only proxy to targets that are in one of the same proxy lists as itself.

-The following data structure is used to represent the targeting/proxying information.
+The following data structure is used to represent the targeting/proxying information: